hamadkh/File-watcher-tga/README.md

 5. Adds files to listbox

-6. Deletes files from lisbox
+6. Deletes files from listbox

 7. Shows preview of image selected in PictureBox